Inedo/inedo-docs/Content/proget/feeds/powershell/proget-powershell-private-module-repository.md

 ![Create New Feed](/resources/docs/proget-feeds-createnewfeed.png){height="" width="50%"}

-Choose "PowerShell Modules" from the options presented and give it a name and optional description.
-We’ll be using “internal-powershell”.
+Choose "PowerShell Modules" from the options presented, and then "Private/Internal PowerShell Modules".
+Then give it a name and optional description.
+We’ll be using `internal-powershell`.

 ![Create PowerShell Feed](/resources/docs/proget-powershell-nameinternalfeed.png){height="" width="50%"}